 - C: fairly commonplace noir film, to be watched once or twice

 - D: dud of a noir film, to be avoided if possible

-High points in The Lost Weekend include the dancing coats and the part where the bat attacks the mouse.
+High points in The Lost Weekend include the dancing coats and horrid bat-attack.
 Takeaway quote:

 *** If you've enjoyed this review, maybe you'd enjoy my reviews of other noir films: Introduction – Phantom Lady – Double Indemnity – Murder, My Sweet – Detour – Scarlet Street – The Blue Dahlia ***